Jim Thompson (Illinois politician): Legal and lobbying career

 Winston & Strawn is the same firm that represented former Illinois governor George Ryan pro bono against federal charges relating to the "Licenses-for-Bribes" scandal during Ryan's tenure as Illinois Governor and Secretary of State.
 Thompson acted as Ryan's lawyer personally.

 On April 17, 2006, Ryan was convicted on all 18 counts, which included racketeering, misusing state resources for political gain, and fraud.
 He was sentenced to 6½ years in federal prison and began serving his sentence on November 7, 2007.
 Ryan was released from federal prison on July 3, 2013.

 Thompson was also a director and head of the Audit Committee for Hollinger International, the media company founded by Conrad Black, which was the subject of a U.S. Securities and Exchange Commission investigation.

-Post-gubernatorial political activities
+Later career

 In 2002, he was appointed to serve on the 9/11 Commission, where he aggressively questioned Richard Clarke, the former chief counter-terrorism adviser on the United States National Security Council.
-The report of the commission was released on July 22, 2004.
+The commission's findings were released in the 9/11 Commission Report on July 22, 2004.

-During the 2008 presidential primary campaign, Thompson announced his support for former New York City mayor Rudy Giuliani for the 2008 Republican nomination.
-He stressed that Giuliani was the only Republican in the field who could win Illinois.

 Death

-After suffering heart issues, Thompson died on August 14, 2020, at the age of 84.
-In a tribute on Twitter, political consultant David Axelrod, who covered Thompson as a young journalist, described him as "one of the smartest and most formidable politicians I’ve ever known.”
+After suffering from heart issues, Thompson died on August 14, 2020, at the age of 84.

+In a tribute on Twitter, political consultant David Axelrod, who covered Thompson as a young journalist, described him as "one of the smartest and most formidable politicians I’ve ever known."